thoughtspot/thoughtspot.github.io/_admin/data-modeling/set-format-pattern-numbers.md

 1. Decide if the change is for a table or the entire instance.

 2. Find the **Format Pattern** for the column.

    This is either a column in a single table or a column in the data modeling file.

 3. In the column, enter the format you want to use.

 4. Save your changes.

-   If you are using a data-modeling file you'll need to upload the new file to your installation.
+   If you are using a data-modeling file you must upload the new file to your installation.

-## Set currency format
+## Set currency type

-You can set a format for how currencies are displayed in tables and charts when using the ThoughtSpot Data API or embedding.
-For example, you can display currencies in a standard European Euro or US Dollar format based on the data modeling setting **Currency Type**.
+You can set a format for how currencies display in tables and charts when using the ThoughtSpot Data API or embedding.
+For example, you can display currencies in a standard European Euro or US Dollar format, based on the data modeling setting **Currency Type**.

 You can change the currency format used to display a column's values [for a single table]({{ site.baseurl }}/admin/data-modeling/model-data-in-UI.html).
-When you specify the currency type of your data on the **DATA** page, your currency data will only display the correct format and currency code in the embedded use case.
+When you specify the currency type of your data in the **Columns** settings, your currency data will only display the correct format and currency code in the embedded use case.
 Currency specific symbols are available in the non-embedded use case as well, but they are not localized.